historysciencelab/.github/profile/README.md

 ## Hi there 👋

-We're starting an org called History Science Lab together, as a collaboration between the history and programming communities.
+Crisis History is a collaborative effort between the history and programming communities.

 <!--